antoinegreuzard/habit-tracker/README.md

 │   ├── lib/                # Library of reusable components and utilities │   │   ├── components/
 │   │   │   ├── HabitCard.svelte    # Component for each habit display
-│   │   │   ├── HabitList.svelte    # List of all habits
+│   │   │   └── HabitList.svelte    # List of all habits
-│   │   │   └── ProgressRing.svelte # Visual progress ring for habits
 │   │   ├── styles/         # Global SCSS styles
 │   │   ├── stores/             # Svelte stores for global state
 │   │   │   └── habitsStore.ts  # Store for managing habit data